 Insights offered by McKinsey talk about organizations planning to continue remote work, downsize their physical offices and invest in flexible working.

 This calls for managers, who would be dealing with more remote employees than ever, to improve their virtual skills.
 This means working on your remote work management skills, getting attuned with digital tools for remote work, and getting better at virtual meetings.

-It is safe to say that managers have become more accustomed to the small way of working than in 2019.
+It is safe to say that managers have become more accustomed to the small way of working than they were before.
 It still requires constant work on virtual skills for career benefits and personal development.

 9. Practice the art of leading through examples